Maddesea/CasaOS/SETUP.md

  ##Feedback Section

-We appreciate feedback regarding experiences during setup process or suggestions how we could improve .
-Share them at [CasaOS Feedback](mailto:feedback@casaos.org).
+We appreciate feedback regarding experiences during setup process or suggestions how we could improve, so please share any feedback or suggestions at [CasaOS Feedback](mailto:feedback@casaos.org).